Enzymatic assays for measuring HIV medication concentrations.

-Overview: Therapeutic drug monitoring (TDM) may become an essential component of personalized medicine, but the tools to facilitate TDM are currently too cumbersome and expensive for routine clinical use especially in resource-limited settings.
-The need for TDM is urgent in human immunodeficiency virus (HIV) care, where maintaining therapeutic levels of antiretroviral therapy (ART) is critical, and yet nearly half of people do not maintain adequate adherence.
-Subtherapeutic drug concentrations put people at risk for developing drug-resistant virus, having persistent HIV viremia, immune dysregulation, and death.
-The long-term goal of my research is to develop point- of-care (POC) technologies for TDM and precision medicine in global health settings.
-I recently developed the REverSe TRanscrIptase Chain Termination (RESTRICT) enzymatic assay for rapid measurement of nucleotide reverse transcriptase inhibitors (NRTIs) – the backbone of HIV treatment and prevention regimens and thus an optimal target for HIV TDM.
-RESTRICT infers drug levels based on DNA chain termination.
-I demonstrated proof-of-concept RESTRICT assays with tenofovir diphosphate (TFV-DP), an NRTI used in over 90% of HIV treatment regimens and in all HIV prevention regimens.
-RESTRICT has immediate applications for measuring adherence to HIV medication and screening patients during HIV vaccine efficacy trials.
-My lab will develop assays for therapeutic monitoring of other enzyme inhibitors used in infectious and chronic disease management.
+Maintaining therapeutic levels of antiretroviral (ARV) drugs used in HIV treatment and prevention is critical, and yet ≥25% of people receiving ARVs do not maintain adequate adherence.
+Sub-therapeutic drug concentrations put people at risk for developing drug-resistant infections, immune dysregulation, and death.
+We recently developed the REverSe TRanscrIptase Chain Termination (RESTRICT) enzymatic assay for rapid (≤ 30 min) measurement of nucleotide reverse transcriptase inhibitors (NRTIs) – the backbone of HIV treatment and prevention regimens and thus an optimal target for HIV TDM.
+RESTRICT measures NRTI concentrations based on the drug's inhibition of DNA chain termination.
+RESTRICT has immediate applications for measuring adherence to HIV medication in clinical practice and behavioral science studies.
+We are also developing other rapid enzymatic assays for therapeutic monitoring of other classes of HIV medications.

-Capillary microfluidics for rapid and user-friendly liquid delivery
+Capillary microfluidics for self-powered and self-regulated liquid delivery